Decolonizing Community Engagement

-Dr. Derek Kornelsen is an Assistant Professor in the Department of Community Health Sciences at the University of Manitoba.
-His research focuses on examining/contrasting Western and Indigenous philosophies and institutional frameworks, with a particular emphasis on developing a theoretical framework grounded in an understanding of the dynamics and impacts of Settler Colonialism.
+Dr. Derek Kornelsen is a former Assistant Professor in the Department of Community Health Sciences at the University of Manitoba.
+His research focused on examining/contrasting Western and Indigenous philosophies and institutional frameworks, with a particular emphasis on developing a theoretical framework grounded in an understanding of the dynamics and impacts of Settler Colonialism.
 This theoretical framework enables a sensitivity to 2 key under-researched areas in Indigenous health and wellness research: the impacts of the disruption of Indigenous peoples’ relationships with land and environment; and strategies for decolonizing key institutions that Indigenous peoples must access (health as well as political, legal, educational, economic institutions).
 Broadly speaking, this theoretical frame contributes to the development of robust Indigenous determinants of health and wellness.
 He is currently involved in developing a number of local, national, and international research projects and partnerships in areas of environmental health and Indigenous health and wellness.

-- Wolfe P (2006).
-Settler colonialism and the elimination of the native.
-J Genocide Res, 8:4 (387–409).
+- Wolfe P. Settler colonialism and the elimination of the native.
+J Genocide Res, 2006;8:4 (387–409).

-- Barndt D & Reinsborough L (2010).
-Decolonizing Art, Education, and Research in the VIVA Project.
+- Barndt D & Reinsborough L. Decolonizing Art, Education, and Research in the VIVA Project.
+2010.
 In L. Davis (Ed.), Alliances: Re/Envisioning Indigenous-non-Indigenous Relationships (pp. 158), Toronto, ON: University of Toronto Press.

-- Arendt H (1958).
-The origins of totalitarianism.
+- Arendt H. The origins of totalitarianism.
+1958.
 Cleveland, OH: The World Publishing Company.